Winning Mega Millions or Powerball lottery jackpots

-We all fantasize about what we would do with such luck - quit our job, build a dream home, travel.
+We all fantasize about what we would do if we won the Mega Millions or Powerball jackpot.
 The fun of playing the odds, along with ballooning jackpots, entice many people to gamble their hard-earned money for the promise of quick riches.
 Winning is great, just remember to pay your taxes.

 What types of winnings are taxable?